-A member of Moms for Liberty speaks at a Sarasota County School Board meeting in August 2021, to oppose a mask mandate.
-The group has links to high-ranking Republicans.
-Source: Screenshot, Sarasota School District broadcast channel.
+A member of Moms for Liberty speaks at a rowdy Sarasota County School Board meeting in August 2021, to oppose an emergency mask mandate.
+Screenshot, Sarasota School District broadcast channel.

 In navy T-shirts emblazoned with “Moms for Liberty” in white lettering, a vocal group of mothers has dominated public comments at recent Florida school board meetings, condemning face masks as dangerous to children.

 As heated discussions continue over mask mandates at schools, the question is, who are these mothers?

 At the top, they are political strategists, risk managers and communications professionals — high-powered women with connections to top state and national Republicans, according to LinkedIn profiles and local media reports.

 Their followers have been among unruly crowds, disrupting school board sessions on mask mandates and yelling at board members.
 School board chairs have recessed discussions and cleared the room of hecklers, according to live broadcasts of board hearings.

 Thus far, the group of moms have been unable to fend off adoption of mask mandates by eight large school districts.
 Those are the school boards of Alachua, Broward, Miami-Dade, Leon, Hillsborough, Palm Beach, Sarasota and most recently Duval.

 But Moms For Liberty has 15 chapters in Florida counties, the most of any one state.
 Its website says its mission is to “stoke the fires of Liberty” and “fight for the survival of America” by organizing parents into activist groups.

 Nearly half the states in the nation have at least one chapter, according to the group’s website.

 In Florida, the organization’s private Facebook groups claim to have 1,885 members in Brevard County, 579 in Volusia, and 481 in Sarasota County.
 Many other chapter have more than 100 members.